Author: Chihuahua Zero

 I entered the house, plenty of root beer left in the bottle.

+I opened the door, stepped onto the front porch, and planted my feet into the brick, feet folded.
 Mom exited the car, drawing pad in hand.
 A couple of seconds later, the passenger door opened.
 Finn put one foot onto the sidewalk, while dragging a rolling suitcase.
 He fumbled with it before placing it onto the ground with a clatter.

 Finn tripped and landed on his knees, leaving his suitcase to descend the steps like a rubber band ball.